...how well is your building protected?

 The threat of damage to property and equipment is growing as IT systems, communication networks and sensitive electronic devices are now being used without proper protection.
 The very high current in lightning strikes produces a large amount of heat.
 Air is not a good conductor and so during lightning, air becomes super-heated to temperatures hotter than the surface of the sun.
 This burst of heat produces an intense arc of light and waves of thundering sound.
 When lightning strikes a structure, the very high current searches for the easiest path like metal pipes, power and communication wiring, metal railings — all of which are not designed to carry high currents.
 This generates heating, melting, fire and smoke.

 The safety of a structure and its occupants exposed to lightning is dependent on a correctly designed and installed lightning protection system.
 In spite of national and international standards, damage to property and human beings by lightning still occurs due to lack of understanding or disregard of the principles of lightning protection.
 The four basic parts of lightning protection system are

-The writer is an electrical engineer and can be mailed at firstname.lastname@example.org
+The writer, C. Satish, is an electrical engineer and he can be reached email@example.com

 The very high current in lightening strikes produces a large amount of heat